Once again, I'm in the running for Mother of the Year.

 She has been struggling with her math homework the last couple of weeks.

-Mitch and I have tried to help her but she oftentimes ends up frustrated or in tears.
+I have tried to help her but she oftentimes ends up frustrated or in tears.

 This may or may not have happened to her mom, almost every night of her growing up years.